-This edition of The Web Untangled, a series from The Web Foundation dedicated to unpacking issues core to digital access and rights, looks at Meaningful Connectivity — a new standard from A4AI that measures not only if someone has access to the internet, but the quality of connection they have.
+This edition of The Web Untangled, a series from The Web Foundation dedicated to unpacking issues core to digital access and rights, looks at Meaningful Connectivity — a new target from A4AI that measures not only if someone has access to the internet, but the quality of connection they have.

 Could you live with internet access only on your mobile?
 Or wait 30 minutes to download a 10 minute YouTube clip?
 Or only access the internet from a cyber café once every three months?